roblevay/T1987/Lab 08 Plan caching.md

 SET STATISTICS TIME ON;
 ```

-Compare the execution plan and the execution time with the execution time in step 3 for the common value
+Compare the execution plan and the execution time with the execution time in step 3 for the common value.
+Now, a clustered index scan should be used and the execution time should be shorter.

 ### Fix B: Compile for “typical” (ignore sniffed value)